 So, take your time, calculate your investments in the course, and find the best pricing options you can offer to your students.

-Step 6 – Pre-launch & Launch your Course
+Step 6 – Pre-launch & launch your online course

 By now, you should have chosen the platform to publish your online course and the ideal pricing structure.
 Next, you might want to make your course live and start enrolling students.

 Instead, if you have already been creating an email list, I’d recommend pre-launching your online course among your existing subscribers & supports via a newsletter.
 You can use email newsletter software to send weekly or daily newsletters around your upcoming course and encourage subscribers to enroll in the course.